Yoshanuikabundi/sublime-text-conda/README.rst

 palette will show the allowed Python versions to be used in the environment.
 Once the Python version is selected, conda will create the specified environment.

+**Conda: Create Environment from environment.yml**

+When selected from the command palette, `Conda: Create Environment from environment.yml` will create a new environment from the first `environment.yml` file found at the root of your project's folders.
+If no environment.yml file is found, the command will not appear in the palette.

 **Conda: Remove Environment**

 When selected from the command palette, `Conda: Remove Environment` will show all